4TSG4X/MiniHacks/2012.09/HelloWorld/README.md

 	`% node app.js`

-7. Visit [http://localhost:3000]() of the server in your browser.
-You should see the default home page for Express:
+7. Visit [http://localhost:3000]() in your browser.
+You should see the following:

 	![Hello World With Express](https://raw.github.com/NodePhilly/MiniHacks/master/2012.09/HelloWorld/img/HelloWorldExpress.png)